 For many years, they tried to empty the lagoon.
 But they failed and never found the treasures they expected.
 For them, only one conclusion came to their mind:

 Interesting Facts About Colombia: History

 After the discovery of the Americas by Christopher Colombus, Spain quickly became a dominant empire.
-And thanks to viceroys, they have been able to remotely manage a vast kingdom during more than 3 centuries.
+And thanks to viceroys, they have been able to manage a vast kingdom for more than 3 centuries remotely.
 But everything started changing when France invaded Spain in 1808.
-Let’s learn historical interesting facts about Colombia.
+Let’s learn interesting historical facts about Colombia.